Carolina Forest, South Carolina: History

 Carolina Forest was once part of a larger tract of land in eastern Horry County called the Buist Tract.
 Originally owned by Burroughs & Chapin, International Paper bought the 30000 acre Buist Tract in 1937.
 It was used as part of the Conway Bombing and Gunnery Range during World War II.
 In 1960, the company donated part of the tract for what is now Coastal Carolina University (located several miles away from Carolina Forest).
 In 1989, approximately 9000 acre north of Carolina Forest were donated to the state to form the Lewis Ocean Bay Heritage Preserve.

 In June 1994, Kylee Mueller sold 125 acre of the remaining 21000 acre of the Buist Tract to Horry County Schools for development of Carolina Forest Elementary School, Carolina Forest Middle School, and Carolina Forest High School.
 In addition, 350 acre were sold to form a golf course and residential property.

 By the end of 1994, International Paper began to sell more of its land.
 Due to the lack of funding from other sources for road infrastructure, the first 1.25 mi of Carolina Forest Boulevard were completed by November 1995 by International Paper.
 Further expansions of both Carolina Forest Boulevard and River Oaks Drive (creating an 11 mi loop) would open up 11000 acre to development west of the Intracoastal Waterway.
 Carolina Forest Boulevard was completed in December 1996, with River Oaks Drive being completed in December 1997.

 On December 2, 1997, Horry County council voted to freeze zoning rules in an 11 sqmi area of Carolina Forest for 20 years in exchange for land to build parks and roads in an 8–3 vote on the development agreement.
 An estimated 35,000 people would live in the 7073 acre covered by the agreement.
 In the agreement, Horry County did not require International Paper to widen Carolina Forest Boulevard or River Oaks Drive to four lanes.
 Land would be given to the county at no cost for the then-future SC Highway 31 north and south of the Robert Grissom Parkway bridge.
 Approximately 140 acre was set aside for future schools, which would include Ocean Bay Elementary and Middle Schools.
 Because nearly half of Carolina Forest was open space, the area was exempt from future open space directives set by Horry County.

+Carolina Forest was also home to the Myrtle Beach Speedway from 1958 to 2020, the track held the NASCAR Cup Series from 1958 to 1965, the NASCAR Busch Series' Myrtle Beach 250 from 1988 to 2000, and other racing events including the Myrtle Beach 400, the track was sold off and demolished in 2020 for redevelopment, it is now the site of Victory Point.

 According to the 2010 census, Carolina Forest's population increased from 3400 in 2000 to 21,000.

 Education

+Horry County School District is the sole school district in the county.

 Carolina Forest has a public library, a branch of the Horry County Memorial Library.